kaityou1230/SFM-Toy-Controller/README.md

 Navigate to the Releases page on the right side of this repository.

-Download the latest .zip file (e.g., SFM-Toy-Controller-v1.0.0.zip).
+Download the latest .zip file.

 Extract the downloaded zip file to a location of your choice.